scottdh/11ty-sass-template/src/posts/2023-05-15_an-ante-natal-class-inspired-exercise-to-build-better-teams.md

 ---
-url: "An Ante-Natal Class Inspired Exercise to Build Better Teams"
+url: "An Exercise to Build Better Teams"
-title: "An Ante-Natal Class Inspired Exercise to Build Better Teams."
+title: "An Exercise to Build Better Teams."
 articleSummary: "A nice little exercise for members of product teams to build a better working relationship that I stole from my first ante-natal class"
 date: "2023-05-15"
 tags: ["excel"]